 Personal injury lawsuits typically end in three ways.
 These include:

 - Settling Outside of Court – Both parties are encouraged to work out a settlement before litigation.
-In many cases, initiating a lawsuit triggers the other party to try and settle to avoid a lengthy court proceeding.
+In many cases, filing a lawsuit triggers the other party to try and settle to avoid a lengthy court proceeding.
 If the responsible party offers a settlement that the plaintiff agrees with, then the parties sign documentation halting the legal action and resolving the case.
-If the plaintiff rejects the settlement amount or conditions should the defendant proffer one, the case will proceed to court.
+If the plaintiff rejects the settlement amount or conditions should the defendant offer one, the case will proceed to court.

 - Court Rules in Favor of Plaintiff – If the court rules in favor of the plaintiff, then a jury or judge decides the financial award or damages awarded.
 There are multiple factors at work in determining compensation.
 These include the severity of the injury, the scope of the damage, both physically and mentally, and whether the plaintiff needs continuing medical treatment.
 Compensation for things like lost wages and paid medical bills are considered.